A Parent’s Guide to Computing at Gamesley School

-The 2014 national curriculum introduces a new subject, computing which replaces ICT.
+The 2014 national curriculum introduced a new subject, computing which replaced ICT.
 The programme of study has been developed to equip children and young people with the skills, knowledge and understanding they will need for the rest of their lives.

 Through the new programme of study, they will:

 At Gamesley School, we are very excited by the opportunities the new curriculum offers to this important area of learning.

 Computing is concerned with how computers and computer systems work and how they are designed and programmed and children will gain an understanding of computational systems whether or not they include a computer.

 Computational thinking is really important because it allows us to solve problems, design systems and to understand the limits of our own intelligence and that of machines.
 Children who are able to think computationally are better able to understand abstract concepts, understand and use computer-based technology and so are therefore better prepared for today’s world and the future.